 Permanent residents must provide a clear copy of the front and back of their Permanent Resident Card or other official permanent resident documentation.

-Do NOT send hard copy original documents to the Graduate Program in Law office.
+Do NOT send hard copy original documents to the Graduate Program staff at Allard Hall.

-If you require assistance, please contact Ms. Joanne Chung, the Graduate Program Administrator by phone (604) 822-6449 or by e-mail email@example.com.
+If you require assistance, please contact Ms. Joanne Chung, the Graduate Program Advisor for the reseach-based Graduate Programs either by phone (604) 822-6449 or by e-mail email@example.com.